lidel/meowkov/README.md

 - `make docker-start` starts already existing container
 - `make docker-logs` tails the output (runs in debug by default)
 - `make docker-clean` removes meowkov containers and a custom image
+- `echo "some text" | make docker-corpus-add` adds piped strings to the corpus
+- `echo "some text" | make docker-corpus-replace` replaces corpus with piped data (destructive, remember to backup `data/dump.rpd` before executing this)

 ## Populating the Corpus